jbshep/conversational-python-legacy/chapters/ch3_loops.md

 word: "my" sentence: "friend"
 ```

-This is pretty good, but what about the final word in this example: “friend”.
+This is pretty good, but what about the final word in this example: "friend".
 Since there is no space trailing the last word in the sentence, we will need to add some code after the loop to take care of the last word.
 Consider Listing~\ref{code:pirate_sent2}.

 \begin{codelisting}
 \label{code:pirate_sent2}